Attention-Enhanced Learning for Sensing-Assisted Long-Term Beam Tracking in mmWave Communications: Numerical Results

 We use the task loss, Top-$k$ accuracy, and distance-based accuracy (DBA) \cite{charan2022multi} for performance evaluation.
 The task loss at the inference stage reflects the overall generalization performance, while the other two metrics targets for specific time slots.
 Specifically, the Top-$k$ accuracy measures whether the ground-truth label is among the model's Top-$k$ predicted labels.
 In contrast, the DBA metric computes the distance of the predicted beams from the ground-truth beams and assigns scores based on how far the predicted beam is from the ground-truth beam.
 The DBA score is computed using Top-$3$ accuracy, and we refer readers to \cite{charan2022multi} for a detailed explanation.
 Note that both the Top-$k$ and DBA scores target one time slot.
 To reflect the overall performance across all $J+1$ time slots, we further consider average Top-$k$ (ATop-$k$) and average DBA (ADBA) over all time slots.

 Table~\ref{tb:teacher model} shows the overall generalization performance of the designed ML model, where ``W/o MHA'' and ``With MHA'' represent the architecture without and with the MHA module.
+Here, the testing loss equals the validation loss because the same dataset is used for both.
 Unlike \cite{jiang2022computer}, which relies on YOLOv4 \cite{bochkovskiy2020yolov4} and manual selection to eliminate the interference to the sensing target, we suppress background interference through adjacent-frame subtraction and highlight the sensing target with motion masks.
 Together with the designed CNNs, we extract compact image features at significantly lower complexity than YOLOv4 (approximately $6.4\times 10^7$ parameters).
 It is seen that the MHA module can effectively enhance the generalization of the ML model.
 Furthermore, the proposed ML model (with MHA) can achieve over $97\%$ of the optimal ADBA with only $3\%$ complexity of the model in \cite{jiang2022computer} (including the YOLOv4).
+We note that the model complexity is evaluated in terms of the total number of trainable parameters.

 Figs.~\ref{fig:top1}--\ref{fig:dba} show the Top-$1$, Top-$3$, and Top-$5$ accuracy and DBA score of the considered schemes versus current and six future time slots, respectively.
 All schemes show lower accuracy and DBA scores for distant time slots, as beam prediction becomes more difficult further into the future.
 Furthermore, we observe that the integrated attention mechanism primarily improves the prediction accuracy of far future time slots, i.e., $t_4$--$t_6$, especially for Top-$1$ and Top-$3$ accuracy.
 For instance, percentage-point gains of $6.34$ in Top-$1$ accuracy, $6.59$ in Top-$3$ accuracy, $2.7$ in Top-$5$ accuracy, and $1.86$ in DBA score at time slot $t_5$ are attained by the attention-enhanced ML model compared to the architecture without MHA.
 Such results verify that the MHA can effectively capture the time dependency relation of the input sequence, extracting useful information for more challenging future beam predictions.
 Although the Top-$3$ accuracy of the proposed ML model is no more than $85\%$, the corresponding DBA scores can reach up to $95\%$, as seen in Fig.~\ref{fig:dba}.